HigherOrderCO/Bend/GUIDE.md

   return area(Shape/Circle { radius: 10.0 })
 ```

-In this example, `Shape` is an ADT with two variants: `Circle` and `Rectangle`.
+In this example, `Shape` is a datatype with two variants: `Circle` and
-The `area` function uses pattern matching to handle each variant appropriately.
+`Rectangle`.
+The `area` function uses pattern matching to handle each variant
-Just like objects need `open`, datatypes need `match`, which give us access to
+appropriately.
+Just like objects need `open`, datatypes need `match`, which
-fields in each respective case.
+give us access to fields in each respective case.

 Datatypes are very general.
 From matrices, to JSON, to quadtrees, every type of
 data can be represented as a datatype (I mean, that's the name!).
 In fact,